Qualification: BSB30115 Certificate III in Business

 - Self-referred, referred by another agency; or

-- Unemployed or underemployed, and have a written referral from an approved participation referral agent; or
+- Unemployed and have a written referral from an approved participation referral agent; or

 - Recruited by the Service Provider.